Combining Context Awareness and Planning to Learn Behavior Trees from Demonstration: Experiments and Results

 \textbf{Results:} The algorithm is robust to variations in the demonstrations, where the base of the tower is moved before stacking the remaining cubes or where the order of the cubes is altered from a demonstration to another.
 In such cases, the robot would learn different possible configurations for the towers and grow a BT for each configuration, thus affecting the size of the final tree.
 If multiple demonstrations are provided, the placing actions are learned to be in the frame of the base of the tower.
 The BT that builds the two towers featured 101 nodes.

-\paragraph{Towers of Hanoi} As shown in our previous work~\cite{styrud_combining_2021}, this is a challenging task for most basic planners and thus motivates the needs of using learning approaches.
+\paragraph{Towers of Hanoi} As shown in our previous work~\cite{styrud_combining_2022}, this is a challenging task for most basic planners and thus motivates the needs of using learning approaches.
 To solve this task one has to stack disks with decreasing radius and the same action of placing a smaller disc on top of a larger one can happen at different steps in the solving process.
 We reproduce the task by moving a stack of three cubes from a position to another (see accompanying video).

-\textbf{Results} Solving the task requires knowledge of the context in which actions happen, learning frames is not enough.
-Thus, our clustering step is necessary to solve the ambiguity of having the same placing action happening in different contexts.
+\textbf{Results:} Solving the task requires knowledge of the context in which actions happen, learning frames is not enough.
+Thus, our clustering step is necessary to solve the ambiguity of having the same placing action happening in different contexts (see Figures~\ref{fig:hanoi_cluster} and Figure~\ref{fig:hanoi_context} for a detailed analysis, where cubes \textit{D}, \textit{E}, \textit{F} are used for the task).
+Without the context inference, the contradictory constraints generated by the repeated actions, cause the planner to get stuck in the local minima of Figure~\ref{fig:hanoi_context1}.
 The BT generated to solve this task had 113 nodes.

 \paragraph{Kitting}

 In this task the goal is to place the cubes in specific positions inside a bigger box as in Figure~\ref{fig:kitting_task}, to mimic a kitting task.
 The task is demonstrated by picking one object at a time and fine placing it inside the box in the marked area.
 Multiple demonstrations are provided where the order in which objects are picked and placed varies.